ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Interaction Game

 While this scoring function is often reasonable, it does not always align with the opinions of a human user.
-To assess how well $score(x_i, t_i)$ follows a user's preferences, we acquire ratings from a subset of users (see \textit{ArtWhisperer-Validation} in Section~\ref{sec:data_overview}).
-We find $\text{score}(x_i, t_i)$ has a Pearson correlation coefficient of 0.579 indicating reasonable agreement.
-Further assessment is performed in Section~\ref{sec:automated_scoring}.
+To assess how well $score(x, t)$ follows a user's preferences, we acquire ratings from a subset of users (see \textit{ArtWhisperer-Validation} in Section~\ref{sec:data_overview}).
+We find $\text{score}(x, t)$ has a Pearson correlation coefficient of 0.579 indicating reasonable agreement.
+Further assessment is performed in Section~\ref{sec:automated_scoring} and discussed at length in Appendix~\ref{app:human_rating_discussion}.